SMH17/TensorBoxPy3/README.md

     $ cd utils && make && cd ..

-If you want to use spatial 2D-LSTM(Long short-term memory) for Recurrent Neural Networks you need additional steps: add Nvidia cuDNN to your path, in Linux put the libcudnn*.so files on your LD_LIBRARY_PATH e.g.
+If you want to use spatial 2D-LSTM(Long short-term memory) for Recurrent Neural Networks you need additional steps:

-    $ cp /path/to/appropriate/cudnn/lib64/* /usr/local/cuda/lib64

 compile also libhungarian with: